rogerlew/human-technological-systems/readme.md

 - something to talk about for future jobs/interviews/friends/family/etc.
 - educate and entertain

 Due Tuesday April 30, 2024 (deadweek) Last day of class.
+- [ ] Show and tell in class
+- [ ] canvas upload artifact.

 ## Tentative Schedule